ejpsoil/soildata-assimilation-guidance/docs/cookbook/jmeter.md

 *status: in progress*

 [jmeter](https://jmeter.apache.org/) is a utility which can run a series of performance and capacity tests on a webservice.
-The requirements for Capacity and Performance of an INSPIRE services are described in each of the technical guidelines for View, Download and Discoveryservices.
-For example chapter 5 of [TG discovery services](https://inspire.ec.europa.eu/documents/Network_Services/TechnicalGuidance_DiscoveryServices_v3.1.pdf).

 ## Installation

 Jmeter is a java program, which can run on most platforms (if java is installed).
 Download the latest version from the [apache website](https://jmeter.apache.org/download_jmeter.cgi).
 Unzip the archive and run `jmeter.bat` from bin directory.

-Jmeter may be quite overwhelming at first, the number of options is vast.
+Jmeter may be quite overwhelming at first, the number of options is high.
 Follow the tutorials to get introduced to the basic aspects.

 ## Web test plan